rsp/ajax-cdn-speed-test/README.md

 How it works
 ============
-It downloads a minified version of jQuery 2.1.3 over HTTP and displays download time.
+It downloads a minified version of jQuery 2.1.3 over HTTP and HTTPS and displays download time.
-It also prints the average ping time for the host.
+It also prints the average ping round-trip time for the host.
 It tests the following CDNs:

 * [Google Hosted Libraries](https://developers.google.com/speed/libraries/)
 * [Microsoft Ajax Content Delivery Network](https://www.asp.net/ajax/cdn)